Baja Sauce Recipe for Fish Tacos

 A spoonful of rich, zesty sauce being lifted from a bowl.

-What to Serve with Baja Sauce Recipe for Fish Tacos?
+What to Serve with the Baja Sauce Recipe for Fish Tacos?

 It’s meant for fish tacos, but let’s be real—it tastes good on practically everything.
 Here are some ideas: